Dar1ux/JavaScript-Projects/README.md

 App lets you create a To-Do list, which is saved locally.
 You can remove items from a list by pressing on 'X' button next to the entry and the n the list is re-arranged to avoid having gaps in a list.

 ---
-You can also find multiple other excersies completed as part of the course.
+You can also find multiple other excersises completed as part of the course.